All Episodes

 About a month, really.

-Oh, oh, May 25th.
+Oh, May 25th.

-Maybe I saw June Twitter.
+Maybe I saw June 20th.

-But I started about 30 days ago, and basically once I got uh reached a certain threshold of Twitter followers, I started reaching out to people and realized that they would agree to come on.
+And basically, once I got reached a certain threshold of Twitter followers, I started reaching out to people and realized that they would agree to come on.

 So I just started doing them.

-Well, that's that right.
+Well, that's that, right?

-So I'm kind of looking and seeing, you know, you're 13,000 followers, it's respectable, but you, you know, you've got some pretty well-known names.
+So I'm kind of looking and seeing, you know, you're 13,000 followers, respectable, but you, you know, you've got some pretty well-known names.

 I know.

-I think it's because I'm just overwhelmingly charming, you know.
+I think it's because I'm just overwhelmingly charming, you know?

-I want you to first tell first of all, how's that?
+I want you to first tell, first of all, how's that?

 Do I sound better now?